ray0130/Mental-Health-of-U.S.-Citizens-During-the-COVID-19-Pandemic/README.md

 There is a RMarkDown document located in "outputs/paper/paper.Rmd".
 This file is used to produce the report "Mental Health of U.S. Citizens During the COVID-19 Pandemic".
 It contains the R code to produce the graphs and the report format code.
 The reference used are also located in "outputs/paper/references.bib".

+## File Structure

+1. Inputs
+- In this folder, you will find GSS 2021 raw data, cleaned datasets, and supplemental survey screenshots (within supplemental_survey folder).

+2. Outputs
+- In this folder you will find a reference file, RMarkdown file, and a pdf document of the paper.

+3. Scripts
+- This folder contains R-Scripts to retrieve, clean, and do analysis (visulization) with the dataset.

+4. Licence
+- Typical MIT licence for re usability